 It certainly doesn’t have to be this transformational challenge, but if you want to make some healthy lifestyle changes – I encourage you with an open mind to go for it!

 Maybe you start out eliminating the foods and drinks you know are causing you harm.
 Pick one thing and try to let it go for five, ten or fifteen days.
 Gradually working your way up to eliminating it most of the time.
-Over the course of a year try this several times and see how you feel afterwards.
+Over the course of a year try this several times and see how you feel afterward.

 Sugar and stress are by far the worst enemies of our immune systems.
 They hinder our health and speed unwanted conditions and disease in the body.
 If we can manage intake and levels of these elements, you will be by default, living a healthier lifestyle.
 That is what The 35 Day Ultimate Lifestyle Challenge is all about – creating a lifestyle that 80% of the time is free from this deathly duo.